a-roguet/COVID_Rscripts/workflow/04_GenerateReport.md

 1. Open the file **UWM_SARS-CoV-2_report_script.html** in the freshly created folder
 2. Go to the section **Checking section**
-3. Check the WWTP parameters input by looking at the table below ```pander(head(metadata.parameter))```.
+3. Check the WWTP parameters input by looking at the table below **```pander(head(metadata.parameter))```**.
 Make sure it does not contains anomalies.
-4. Check the variables classes in the WWTP parameters by looking below ```lapply(metadata.parameter,class)```.
+4. Check the variables classes in the WWTP parameters by looking below **```lapply(metadata.parameter,class)```**.
 Parameters should be classified as "numeric".
 If not, make sure it didn't affect the workflow and that everything looks good in the final database.
-5. Check the database output by looking at the table below ```pander(head(report))```.
-Make sure it does not contains anomalies.
+5. Check the database output by looking at the table below **```pander(head(report))```**.
+It displays the last samples entered in the database.
+Make sure it does not contains anomalies, e.g., NA for BCoV, while you know BCoV should be in there, etc..
-6. Check that all variable classes are okay (Figure 2).
-If something is wrong, then it should be explicit.
+6. Check that all variable classes are **okay** (Figure 2).
+If something is wrong, then it should be (kinda) explicit.

 <iframe src="https://drive.google.com/file/d/1-mnVTlKaMjVfzxMGhvUq2bPyrb5nhvlr/preview" width="640" height="480"></iframe>
 **Figure 2**

 7. Visually check N1, N2, N1/N2, PMMoV, and HF183 concentrations across time, as well as the BCoV recovery rate.
-Flag the samples that look like outliers:
+If any, flag samples that look like outliers:
 - Open **RawData ddPCR** tab in the big spreadsheet
 - Add **"need_rerun"** to the column **NeedRerun**
 - Delete the folder that has been freshly created